-Contai ner Size Service of Container Container Control Level cubic meters gallons, approx. $> 0.1 \text{ and } \le 0.46$ $>$ 26.4 and \leq 122 Light or heavy material service Container Level 1 0.46 > 122 Heavy material service Container Level 1 0.46 > 122 Light material service Container Level 2 0.1 > 26.4 Waste stabilization Container Level 3

-Reference: 40 CFR 264.1086(b)(1)(i) -40 CFR 264.1086(b)(2)
+Contai iner Size Service of Container Container Control Level cubic meters gallons, approx. $> 0.1 \text{ and} \le 0.46$ $> 26.4 \text{ and } \leq 122$ Light or heavy material service Container Level 1 0.46 > 122 Heavy material service Container Level 1 0.46 > 122 Light material service Container Level 2 0.1 > 26.4 Waste stabilization Container Level 3 ference: 40 CFR 264.1086(b)(1)(i) -40 CFR 264.1086 (b)(2)

-Container Level 3 controls require either that the container vented directly through a closed-vent system to a control device or container vented inside an enclosure (designed and operated in accordance with Procedure T in 40 CFR 52.741) which is vented through a closed-vent system to a combustion device.
-Compliance information for containers vented inside an enclosure which is vented through a closed-vent system to a combustion control device or directly to a flare, boiler, process heater, condenser or carbon absorption system may be found in the appropriate U.S. EPA Region 7 Environmental Managers Guidance Module.
+Container Level 3 controls require either that the container be vented directly through a closed-vent system to a control device or that the container be vented inside an enclosure (designed and operated in accordance with Procedure T in 40 CFR 52.741) which is vented through a closed-vent system to a combustion device.
+Compliance information for containers vented inside an enclosure which is vented through a closed-vent system to a combustion control device may be found in the appropriate U.S. EPA Region 7 Environmental Managers Guidance Module.

-3.2 Requirements Specific to a

-Container Vented Directly

-Through a Closed-Vent System
+3.2 Requirements Specific to a Container Vented Directly Through a Closed-Vent System to an Enclosed Combustion Device

-to An Alternative Control

-Device

-Container Level 3 controls for a container vented directly through a closed-vent system to an alternative control device are introduced in 40 CFR 264.1086(d)(1) and 265.1087(d)(1).
-The basic requirements for containers that meet Container Level 3 control requirements through a container vented directly through a closed-vent system to an alternative control device are given below.
+Container Level 3 controls for a container vented directly through a closed-vent system to an enclosed combustion device are introduced in 40 CFR 264.1086(d)(1) and 265.1087(d)(1).
+The basic requirements for containers that meet Container Level 3 control requirements through a container vented directly through a closed-vent system to an enclosed combustion device are given below.